moaatt2/moaatt2/docs/_posts/blog_posts/2023-11-20-creating-a-blog.md

  &emsp; In addition to those macro changes, I made other modifications; I updated the footer and changed the CSS.
 The footer updates were motivated by a desire to link to the source repo for the website; in the process, I located SVG images for many social platforms and added commented-out placeholders for them in `_config.yml`.
 The CSS updates modified the background and text colours to implement my desired colour scheme; I also modified the post-auto-fill form field colour to maintain visual consistency.

  &emsp; Overall, I found making this portfolio website to be a fun and illuminating project.
 It has caused me to install Ruby, which I might try using later, given me much more exposure to the Jekyll framework, increased my knowledge of web development and provided me with a platform to showcase my skills to others.
 Creating a portfolio website is a project that I highly recommend to any programmer.
 GitHub makes it easy to create and host a website for free; a large part of learning programming is making things, and a portfolio website is the perfect place to show off what you have made.

-#### Structure plans

-* Opening paragraph:
-    * Motivations and decsion to make website
-* Paragraph 1:
-    * How I made the base website
-* Paragraph 2:
-    * How I created the resume page
-* Paragraph 3:
-    * How I created the blog and and posts pages.
-* Paragraph 4:
-    * Various customizations
-* Concluding Paragraph:
-    * You should make your own stuff and make your own portfolio website

-#### Content Snippets

-After working on my [chainmail blog]() for a while I decided that I wanted to try making a website with Jekyll that could be built and previewed locally and use GitHub for hosting.

-My friend had recently done the same thing and suggested this [series of tutorials](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB) by [Giraffe Academy](https://www.giraffeacademy.com/), This is actually what prompted me to start working on this.

-When thinking about what kind of website to make I decided that I should make a portfolio website with my resume, and showcasing projects I have done.
-With the experience I had gained working on my chainmail blog making me feel confident enough that I could work on this.

-The tutorial got me to the point where I had a working locally hosted static website built in jekyll.

-However when I went to push the website to github pages I noticed that it did't work.
-After debugging it I found that I needed to update the `baseurl` field in the jekyll config file.

-Additionaly, I also created blog and project layouts for use on different pages to let me create a blog page with blog posts separate from my projects page to funciton as a portfolio.

-Finally, I created a resume layout page that is built dynamically from a `resume.yml` data file and used it to create the Resume page.